scipy-conference/scipy_proceedings/papers/brent_komer/hpsklearn.rst

 The first four preprocessing algorithms were for dense features.
 PCA performed whitening or non-whitening principle components analysis.
 The ``StandardScaler``, ``MinMaxScaler``, and ``Normalizer`` did various feature-wise affine transforms to map numeric input features onto values near 0 and with roughly unit variance.
-The ``TF-IDF`` pre-processing module performed feature extraction from text data.
+The ``TF-IDF`` preprocessing module performed feature extraction from text data.
 The classification algorithms were (by class name (used + unused hyperparameters)): ``SVC(23)``, ``KNN(4+5)``, ``RandomForest(8)`` , ``ExtraTrees(8)`` , ``SGD(8+4)`` , and ``MultinomialNB(2)`` .
 The ``SVC`` module is a fork of LibSVM, and our wrapper has 23 hyperparameters because we treated each possible kernel as a different classifier, with its own set of hyperparameters: Linear(4), RBF(5), Polynomial(7), and Sigmoid(6).
 In total, our parameterization has 65 hyperparameters: 6 for preprocessing and 53 for classification.